Racial and Ethnic Disparities in Human Services Analysis Execution Project

 1. Racial and ethnic differences in the level of underlying financial need for child care subsidies,

-2. The stringency of CCDF policies that people of different race and ethnicities face based on where they live, and
+2. The stringency of CCDF policies and benefits that people of different race and ethnicities face based on where they live, and

 3. The use of a multivariate approach to better understand racial and ethnic differences in CCDF participation rates among CCDF-eligible families.

-The project is also conducting a small, qualitative study to explore how one state’s adaptations to COVID-19 may have introduced new and/or ameliorated existing racial/ethnic disparities in TANF.
+The project is also conducting a small, qualitative study to explore how one state’s policy and programmatic adaptations to COVID-19 may have introduced new and/or ameliorated existing racial/ethnic disparities in TANF.

 The goal of this project is to improve ACF program delivery for all racial and ethnic groups.
 The project will use the results of the analyses to develop briefing papers.